bastionzero/terraform-provider-bastionzero/docs/data-sources/proxy_policies.md

 page_title: "bastionzero_proxy_policies Data Source - terraform-provider-bastionzero"
 subcategory: "policy"
 description: |-
   Get a list of all proxy policies in your BastionZero organization.
-A proxy policy provides access to DB and Web targets.
+A proxy policy provides access to Db and Web targets.
 ---

 # bastionzero_proxy_policies (Data Source)

 Get a list of all proxy policies in your BastionZero organization.
-A proxy policy provides access to DB and Web targets.
+A proxy policy provides access to `Db` and `Web` targets.

 This data source is useful if the policies in question are not managed by Terraform, or you need to utilize any of the policies' data.